oneEyedBunny/Trade-Tally-Server/README.md

 # All Pending Items------

 #Trade Routes
-1.GET al trades by user id>> need to add a way to sum all trades by the trade partner.
+1. GET al trades by user id>> need to add a way to sum all trades by the trade partner.
 Will need to add another serialize method special for this
-1.create post trade >> new trade relationship & trade
+1. create post trade >> new trade relationship & trade
-1.create delete trade >> DELETE by trade id
+1. create delete trade >> DELETE by trade id
-1.create update trade details >> PUT by trade id
+1. create update trade details >> PUT by trade id

 #Auth Routes
-1.

-#User Routes
-1.
+1. Seed data isn't working in Postman due to jwt.
+Will need to fix or use new users that are added through postman

 #Tests